 Dependency management can seem overwhelming at first glance, but learning how to navigate it can set your projects up for success.
 Here are four tips to help you organize task dependencies.

 Finding the right project management tool that works for your team can change the game in terms of internal dependencies.
-Using a task management tool that can house your project plan, project activity, and clearly identify dependent tasks can help your team stick to the project schedule.Experimente a gestão de projetos com a Asana
+Using a task management tool that can house your project plan, project activity, and clearly identify dependent tasks can help your team stick to the project schedule.Experimente a Asana para a gestão de projetos

 Visualizing dependencies is an easy way to better understand what tasks need to be completed and in what order.
 Using visual tools like a Gantt chart or a Kanban board can clearly show your team members what stage your project is currently in and which tasks are dependent.Leia: Três formas de visualizar um planejamento de projeto: cronogramas, calendários e quadros